ArslanEge/ArslanEge/README.md

 <p align="left">

-I’m Ege, a computer engineering graduate with 6 years of software development experience, including 3+ years as a **full-stack mobile developer**.
-I’m also passionate about **embedded systems and IoT** and working on projects in this field.
+I’m a software developer with 5 years of experience, including the last 2 years specializing in full-stack
-I thrive on learning new technologies and adapting them quickly in my projects.
+mobile development.

+I also have hands-on experience with IoT and embedded systems, building end-to-end solutions from device to cloud.

 </p>
 <div align="left">